-Dan Cong is a type of oolong grown on the slopes of the Pheonix Mountains around the city Fenghuang together with other crops and is partly wild.
+Dan Cong is a type of Oolong tea grown on the slopes of the Phoenix Mountains around the city Fenghuang and is therefore also Phoenix Oolong called.
+It is grown together with other crops and is partly wild.
 Through this high biodiversity are pest naturaly controlled and the use of pesticides is unnecessary.
 The Phoenix Mountain range extends between a height of 300 and up to 1500m.
 The climate with an average temperature of 22°C is considered mild.

 Since when is tea in Chaozhou produced?

 Tea production in Chaozhou has a thousand year old tradition and the historical knowledge of the art of tea is passed on from generation to generation.
 This tea is grown by a family runed bussines from Fenghuang and thanks to a centuries-old knowledge processed to a superior oolong.
 The whole family is involved in the harvest and also in the entire tea production.
-The tea is still traditionally processed like in times of Lu Yu: The leaves are withered and dried in bamboo trays and then roasted over charcoal fire.
+The tea is still traditionally processed like in old times: The leaves are withered and dried in bamboo trays and then roasted over charcoal fire.

 Through the high oxidation and the strong roasting is this Dan Cong good storable and particularly interesting for connoisseurs who like to mature vintage teas.